Indian rhinoceros: Populations

-The Indian rhino population, which once numbered as low as 100 individuals in the early 1900s, has increased to more than 3,700 in the year 2021 as per The International Rhino Foundation.
+The Indian rhino population, which once numbered as low as 100 individuals in the early 1900s, has increased to more than 3,700 as of 2021.
 According to a population census conducted in late March 2025, the estimated population is 4,075, with 3,323 in India and 752 in Nepal.

 Ecology and behaviour

 Bulls are usually solitary.
 Groups consist of cows with calves, or of up to six subadults.
 Such groups congregate at wallows and grazing areas.
 They are foremost active in early mornings, late afternoons and at night, but rest during hot days.

 They bathe regularly.
 The folds in their skin trap water and hold it even when they exit wallows.
 They are excellent swimmers and can run at speeds of up to 55 km/h for short periods.
 They have excellent senses of hearing and smell, but relatively poor eyesight.
 Over 10 distinct vocalisations have been recorded.
 Males have home ranges of around 2 to 8 km2 that overlap each other.
 Dominant males tolerate other males passing through their territories except when they are in mating season, when dangerous fights break out.

 Indian rhinos have few natural enemies, except for tigers, which sometimes kill unguarded calves, but adult rhinos are less vulnerable due to their size.
 Mynahs and egrets both eat invertebrates from the rhino's skin and around its feet.
 Tabanus flies, a type of horse-fly, are known to bite rhinos.
 The rhinos are also vulnerable to diseases spread by parasites such as leeches, ticks, nematodes and flatworms like Bivitellobilharzia nairi.

 Anthrax and the blood-disease sepsis are known to occur.

 In March 2017, a group of four tigers consisting of an adult male, tigress and two cubs killed a 20-year-old male Indian rhinoceros in Dudhwa Tiger Reserve.
 Such cases are rare, as Indian rhinoceroses are not vulnerable to predation.